mattcaron/onepagepoints/README.md

 # Dependencies :

-To generate the pdf, you need xelatex, with a few plugins, a recent version of csvsimple, best is to install from ctan at https://www.tug.org/texlive/quickinstall.html)
+To generate the pdf, you need xelatex, with a few plugins, a recent version of csvsimple (1.12 is too old, 1.20 works), If you get an error about "I do not know the key '/csv/filter strcmp'", then you need a newer csvsimple.
-You also need make, to build everything
+The best is to install from ctan at https://www.tug.org/texlive/quickinstall.html) You also need make, to build everything

 If you want to create a new faction, you need also pyexcel-ods3 (you can install it with "sudo pip install pyexcel-ods3")